georgeajwalsh/Guardianscrape/README.md

 `mention_counts = defaultdict(int)`

-3.Goes through each headline in our DataFrame, checking if each team appears in the headline using regex and if it does adds 1 to that team's mention count.
+3. Goes through each headline in our DataFrame, checking if each team appears in the headline using regex and if it does adds 1 to that team's mention count.

 `for headline in df_2023['headline']:
     for team, pattern in patterns.items():